tldr-pages/tldr/contributing-guides/style-guide.md

 ## Help and version commands

-- We generally place the help and version commands at the **last part of the page** to highlight more practical commands at the beginning of the page.
+- We generally put, **in this order**, the help and version commands as the **last two** examples of the page to highlight more practical commands at the beginning of the page.
 They can be replaced to accommodate other useful examples if required.
 - For consistency, we prefer generic wording `Display help` and `Display version` for these commands.
 - It is suggested to document the help and version examples if the command follows unconventional flags in platforms like Windows.